-ArcGIS Data Store allows you to create each type of data store on more than one machine to make your data highly available and, in the case of tile cache data stores running in cluster mode and spatiotemporal big data stores, scalable.
+ArcGIS Data Store allows you to create each type of data store on more than one machine to make your data highly available and, in the case of tile cache and spatiotemporal big data stores, scalable.

 Your options for adding machines vary by data store type and are explained as follows: